Best Dive Computers for Beginners – Buying Guide and Reviews

 Without the life-saving component of a depth gauge, you may wander a little too far down to where you’re too disoriented to function and ask for help.

 A scuba diving depth gauge works hand in hand with your decompression stops and calculates how much time you spent at a particular depth.
 If you’re left guessing, it will negatively affect your calculations for decompression stops.

 The Perfect Calculations

 It sounds morbid, but when you ascend in a plane after diving into a certain depth, the nitrogen in your body will expand because of the pressure.
 You may explode!
-(No, seriously, it’s a thing and a safety precaution).
-Some dive computers will let you know when you safely fly again.
+(No, seriously, it’s a thing and you need to adhere to some safety precautions).
+Some dive computers will let you know when you can safely fly again.

 Activation of Your Dive Computer

-Not overly clunky and super fashionable, the Cressi Leonardo is one of the best on the market.
-Its design is sleek and not bulky/heavy, so you won’t be worrying about it in the water constantly, with features that include:
+Not overly clunky or super fashionable, the Cressi Leonardo dive computer is one of the best on the market while also being one of the ones with the lowest price.
+Its design is sleek and not bulky/heavy, so you won’t worry about it in the water constantly, with features that include:

 - Easy on button